-- More recently, Tsukiko is killed by her own wights after Redcloak takes control of them.
+- Tsukiko is killed by her own wights after Redcloak takes control of them.

 - In Paranormal Mystery Squad's debut, the deer woman they are chasing is incapacitated when she runs in front of a car.

 - In Homestuck, Equius, Kanaya, Eridan and Nepeta are killed in this way.
 Equius is garroted with his own bow — that is to say, the Heir of Void is left void of air.
 Additionally, he was shot through the leg with an arrow and strangled with a broken bow — after dedicating himself to being an archer, but always breaking his bows and never firing a shot successfully.
-Kanaya is shot through the stomach by the wand she made for Eridan; her sign is virgo and she's left barren.
-Eridan himself is chainsawed in half by Kanaya after she was revived as a rainbow-drinker, or rather, the magician was sawed in half by his lovely assistant.
-Nepeta's fate was been left unknown for some time after being advanced upon by Gamzee — that is to say, the catgirl existed in a state of possible life or death until it could later be observed; additionally, Nepeta was the Rogue of Heart, and had the person she cared about most taken away from her just before her death.
+Kanaya is shot through the stomach by the wand she made for Eridan; her sign is Virgo and she's left barren.
+Eridan himself is chainsawed in half by Kanaya after she was revived as a rainbow-drinker, or rather, the magician was sawed in half by his lovely assistant (and the Aquarius sign consists of two separate halves, to increase the irony).
+Nepeta's fate was left unknown for some time after being advanced upon by Gamzee — that is to say, the catgirl existed in a state of possible life or death until it could later be observed.
+Additionally, Nepeta was the Rogue of Heart, and had the person she cared about most taken away from her just before her death.